nicky-nym/nicky-nym.github.io/pages/kinematic.md

   * **laneway tolls** & **parking tolls**
     * no tolls on laneways that aren't congested
     * highest tolls at rush-hour, or on busy laneways
-    * tolls are per-minute, not per-mile
+    * tolls are per-minute, not per-mile (to prevent slow "street blimp" advertising vehicles)
     * free parking when space is ample
     * highest parking tolls in congested areas